 - If you use litter with scents to mask odours, your cat might really dislike this so-called pleasant fragrance.
 Crystal litter can also make a strange hissing noise on contact.
 Try switching to a recycled paper litter instead, or sand/dirt from the garden mixed in with the litter for a more ‘natural’ toilet.

 If your cat is actually backing up to walls or furniture and spraying on vertical surfaces, this is more likely a territorial issue, or your cat marking and announcing his presence to other cats.
 If you see your cat do this, the tail will usually quiver at the same time.
-This behaviour can occur in females and desexed males, but is much more likely in tomcats.
-There may be an avoidable trigger for this behaviour, such as a tomcat from next door urinating on the doorstep, or staring in the window.
-In which case blocking off that area of the house, closing the blinds or scaring off the neighbourhood cats may solve the issue.
+This behavior can occur in females and desexed males, but is much more likely in tomcats.
+There may be an avoidable trigger for this behavior, such as a tomcat from next door urinating on the doorstep, or staring in the window.
+In which case blocking off that area of the house, closing the blinds or scaring off the neighborhood cats may solve the issue.

 My cat always urinates on the bed/couch